thedatahub/Datahub-Box/README.md

 |  http://blacklight.box      |  Your Project Blacklight instance  |
 |  http://blacklight.box:3000 |  Direct access to Rails server     |
 |  http://blacklight.box:8983 |  Direct access to Solr             |

+Alternatively, you can just run the Ansible playbook after altering the included inventory file.
+This ables developers to deploy a fully fledged environment to a remote host.

 ## Contents